-Diversity, equity, and inclusion are at the core of College’s identity, and these values are essential to achieving our vision of a healthier, safer, more equitable world for all in Georgia and the world.
+Diversity and inclusive excellence are at the core of College’s identity, and these values are essential to achieving our vision of a healthier, safer, more equitable world for all in Georgia and the world.

 Currently the most diverse college at UGA, the College of Public Health is working to create and maintain an environment that welcomes and supports all through intentional recruitment of students and faculty from underserved communities, building a more inclusive curriculum, and advancing research on issues of health equity and health disparities.
 We strive to conduct our work and practice with cultural humility and a willingness to learn and adapt to the needs of our students, faculty, and staff and the communities we serve.

 College Committee on Inclusive Excellence

 The College Committee on Inclusive Excellence is composed of faculty representatives from each department, as well as both undergraduate and graduate student representatives.
 The committee meets monthly and is charged with translating the college climate survey into action items by recommending policies and procedures that will meet the College’s intended goals.